TIY-TN-FEE-2016-spring/gitbook/week-1/day-0/zsh.md

 Now let's make one last change to ZSH before we move on.

-- Run `atom ~/.zshrc` to open the ZSH config file in Sublime Text
+- Run `atom ~/.zshrc` to open the ZSH config file in Atom
 - Where it says `ZSH_THEME` change it from `robbyrussel` to `doubleend`

 This change will let you see the full path of your current session so you won't have to keep running `pwd`.